dokku/dokku-mongo/README.md

 ```
 mongo:app-links <app>                              # list all mongo service links for a given app
-mongo:backup <service> <bucket-name> [--use-iam]   # creates a backup of the mongo service to an existing s3 bucket
+mongo:backup <service> <bucket-name> [--use-iam]   # create a backup of the mongo service to an existing s3 bucket
-mongo:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # sets up authentication for backups on the mongo service
+mongo:backup-auth <service> <aws-access-key-id> <aws-secret-access-key> <aws-default-region> <aws-signature-version> <endpoint-url> # set up authentication for backups on the mongo service
-mongo:backup-deauth <service>                      # removes backup authentication for the mongo service
+mongo:backup-deauth <service>                      # remove backup authentication for the mongo service
-mongo:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedules a backup of the mongo service
+mongo:backup-schedule <service> <schedule> <bucket-name> [--use-iam] # schedule a backup of the mongo service
 mongo:backup-schedule-cat <service>                # cat the contents of the configured backup cronfile for the service
-mongo:backup-set-encryption <service> <passphrase> # sets encryption for all future backups of mongo service
+mongo:backup-set-encryption <service> <passphrase> # set encryption for all future backups of mongo service
-mongo:backup-unschedule <service>                  # unschedules the backup of the mongo service
+mongo:backup-unschedule <service>                  # unschedule the backup of the mongo service
-mongo:backup-unset-encryption <service>            # unsets encryption for future backups of the mongo service
+mongo:backup-unset-encryption <service>            # unset encryption for future backups of the mongo service
 mongo:clone <service> <new-service> [--clone-flags...] # create container <new-name> then copy data from <name> into <new-name>
 mongo:connect <service>                            # connect to the service via the mongo connection tool
 mongo:connect-admin <service>                      # connect via mongo to a mongo service as admin user